-About 13 miles northwest of Depew, Oklahoma sits the almost abandoned town of Shamrock.
-Once a booming oil town, with as many as 10,000 people, the town now sits fading with only about 100 residents, crumbling foundations and long closed businesses.
-The town began as a small farming hamlet with it first post office established on July 9, 1910.
+About 13 miles northwest of Depew, Oklahoma, sits the almost abandoned town of Shamrock.
+Once a booming oil town, with as many as 10,000 people, the town now sits fading with only about 100 residents, crumbling foundations, and long-closed businesses.
+The town began as a small farming hamlet with its post office established on July 9, 1910.
 Shamrock was named by the first postmaster, J.M.
 Thomas, for his hometown in southern Illinois.
-By 1913, the town supported two general stores, a restaurant and a population of 35 people.
+By 1913, the town supported two general stores, a restaurant, and a population of 35 people.

-During Shamrock’s oil boom days, the town was a rowdy one with a number of gambling halls, saloons, brothels and tough individuals.
+During Shamrock’s oil boom days, the town was a rowdy one with several gambling halls, saloons, brothels, and tough individuals.
 At one time, noted oil-field entertainer, Ruby Darby, performed in a Shamrock pool hall, entertaining her guests by dancing on top of a pool table.

 By 1930 the population of Shamrock had decreased to about 700 persons.
-However, Shamrock still supported a bank which was robbed by Pretty Boy Floyd in 1932.
+However, Shamrock still supported a bank that Pretty Boy Floyd robbed in 1932.
 Floyd was also seen casing the Depew Bank from the town’s post office, though he never robbed it.

 Though the town is still called home to about 100 souls, many of its buildings sit decaying and vandalized.
 However, in keeping with its old Irish customs, the town still sports an annual St. Patrick’s Day parade.
 The town also continues to sport an open post office and a Grill & Grocery.